Senozoid/ZC1-handbook/combat.md

 ## Combat Modifiers (WIP)

-Combat modifiers modify [combat stats](glossary.md#combat-stats), and are applied on top of skill modifiers.
+Combat modifiers modify [combat stats](glossary.md#combat-stats).
 The order of applying combat modifiers is as below:

 Racial -> Class -> Effect -> Enchantment -> Opposition -> Chaos \
 [Within each type, additive modifiers are applied on top of multiplicative ones]